 Climbing the steps to the choir gives you a good view of the oldest frescoes here - an Annunciate Virgin and a Nativity fragment from the late 13th century.
 As you cross you can admire the lovely marble work on the screen and pulpit, by Giovanni and Francesco di Domenico in 1466, and the apse (see right) (there's a light switch at the top of the right-hand steps) containing the 13th-century dome mosaic depicting Christ Between the Virgin and San Miniato and a della Robbia Crucifix.

 In the right hand corner up here is the entrance to The Sacristy, with fittings and frescos commissioned by Benedetto Alberti.
-Frescoed by Spinello Aretino in 1387-88, with large evangelists in the vault and episodes from the Life of Saint Benedict on the walls, so lots of scenes full of chaps in white robes (see below right).
+Frescoed by Spinello Aretino in 1387-88, with large evangelists in the vault and episodes from the Life of Saint Benedict on the walls, so lots of scenes full of chaps in white robes (see below).
 Spinello is here very much still influenced by Giotto, who was probably the teacher of Jacopo del Casantino, who in turn (arguably) taught Spinello, but Spinello's figures don't group well.
 These frescoes have also been somewhat over-restored.

 There are some early (13th century) frescoes of saints on the choir wall by the entrance to the sacristy.
 Returning down the other stairs into the right-hand aisle, here are, nearer the door, a Madonna Enthroned with Six Saints, by Paolo Schiavo from 1436, and a large Saint Christopher of the 14th century.
 Seeing a Saint Christopher was thought to have offered protection or travellers and against sudden death for that day, so you'll often find big ones visible from church doorways.